Upcoming Senior Charlie Butler in between summer classes in Annapolis.

 A big load for one person which is why the Annapolis & Anne Arundel County Scholarship Trust will continue to support him with mentoring and career networking.
 We can’t wait to see what happens next.

-The Annapolis & Anne Arundel County Scholarship Trust is a registered tax-exempt non-profit under section 501(c)(3) of the Internal Revenue Code EIN 52-7061909.
+The Annapolis & Anne Arundel County Scholarship Trust (AAACST) is a registered tax-exempt non-profit under section 501(c)(3) of the Internal Revenue Code EIN 52-7061909.